tsc-buddy/AzureGBC2018/README.md

 ![alt text](/Images/3-VMStep2.png)

 c.
-Complete Step 3 of New VM Wizard - Leave these settings as default as it should just create a new VNet for you.
+Complete Step 3 of the New VM Wizard - Leave these settings as default as it should just create a new VNet for you.
 If you have an existing Vnet, just check this config and whether you are happy for the VM to join it.

 ![alt text](/Images/4-VMStep3.png)

 d.
-Review summary and select Create.
+Review summary and select 'Create'.

 ![alt text](/Images/5-VMStep4.png)

-## ---------// Once this VM is deployed, if you wish to add more than a single VM to your DR plan, run through the above again and deploy another to same VNET \\---------
+## ---------// Once this VM is deployed, if you wish to add more than a single VM to your environment, run through the above again and deploy another to same VNET \\---------